 Welcome to the second part of “Our BTO Journey” series where I intend to share my complete journey buying a BTO flat.

 Buying a BTO flat is really a test of grit.
-You have to go through a series of obstacles that challenge your luck (will you get a queue number? will you get a good queue number?), perseverance (will you apply again if you’ve failed multiple times?), relationship strength (will you still be with your partner when the BTO is completed?), willingness to let go of control (your ability to get your favorite unit depends on the balloting algorithm, not your merit and definitely not your social/financial power), patience (there A LOT of waiting in between stages), and too many other obstacles to be listed here.
+You have to go through a series of obstacles that challenge your luck (will you get a queue number? will you get a good queue number?), perseverance (will you apply again if you’ve failed multiple times?), relationship strength (will you still be with your partner when the BTO is completed?), willingness to let go of control (your ability to get your favorite unit depends on the balloting algorithm, not your merit and definitely not your social/financial power), patience (there are A LOT of waiting in between stages), and too many other obstacles to be listed here.

 But then again, good things never come easy.
 And anything worth having is worth waiting for.